snowplow/snowplowanalytics.com/_posts/2017-07-25-snowplow-mini-0.3.0-released.md

 <h2 id="basic-enrichments">5.
 Basic enrichments as standard</h2>

-One of the strong features of the Snowplow is enrichments.
-You can read more about enrichments in [here][enrichments-info].
-With this release, Snowplow Mini is coming with 6 of these enrichments.
+Before this release, Snowplow Mini ran without any of the [Snowplow configurable enrichments][enrichments-info] - which is rarely how Snowplow is run in production.

+With this release, six of the most popular enrichments are enabled by default on Snowplow Mini.
 These enrichments are:

-* IP lookups
+* IP lookups enrichment
 * Campaign attribution enrichment
-* Referer parser
+* referer-parser enrichment
-* ua-parser
+* ua-parser enrichment
-* user-agent-utils
+* user-agent-utils enrichment
-* event fingerprint
+* Event fingerprint enrichment

-We are planning to add new feature for adding enrichments from UI, stay tunned.
+For now, these enrichments have been configured with sensible defaults.
+In a future release, we plan on making the enrichments fully user-configurable via the new Control Plane - watch this space!

 <h2 id="other-changes">6.
 Other changes</h2>